kiranpatil353/ffsb/readme .txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
+3. *** Plugin requires "slider"  folder to be created inside uploads directory Please check if you have neccessary permissions for upload folder or need to create ""uploads/slider"  directory  .

+== Frequently Asked Questions ==

+= Can  we Add caption to slider ? =

+Yes you can but currently it is not given in admin section , it will be static one .
 == Frequently Asked Questions ==

 = Can  we Add caption to slider ? =